betterscientificsoftware/bssw.io/CuratedContent/kitchen-sink-TEST.md

 The *quick brown fox* jumps over the **lazy dog**.
 The quick brown fox jumps over the lazy dog.
 The quick brown fox jumps over the lazy dog.
 The quick brown fox jumps over the lazy dog.
 The *quick brown fox* jumps over the **lazy dog**.
 The quick brown fox jumps over the lazy dog.
 The quick brown fox jumps over the lazy dog.
 The quick brown fox jumps over the lazy dog.

-The second sentence uses the '<mark>' tag.
+The second sentence uses the `<mark>` tag.
 The quick brown fox jumps over the lazy dog.
-The <mark>quick brown fox</mark> jumps over the lazy dog.
+The <mark> quick brown fox </mark> jumps over the lazy dog.

 ## Test subhead and lists